christian140398/SAM-Annotator/README.md

    - **Segment Tool (A)**: Click to add positive (include) points (green), right-click to add negative (exclude) points (red)
    - **Brush Tool (S)**: Left-click and drag to draw/add to segment, right-click and drag to erase/remove from segment
    - **Highlight Current Segment (H)**: Hold H to show a white outline around the current segment being created
+   - **Change Bounding Box Labels**: In the segment panel, use the dropdown menus to change labels for original bounding box objects
+     - Original bounding box labels are displayed at the top of the segment panel
+     - Select a new label from the dropdown (labels from `bb_label.txt`)
+     - The selected label will be saved in the output file instead of the original label
    - Assign categories to segments
    - Save annotations